 Cultivation tests for Thermococcales (e.g., Thermococcus spp.), Aquificales (e.g., Persephonella spp.), and thermophilic Epsilonproteobacteria (e.g., Nitratiruptor spp.) produced no positive enrichment.
-Enrichment experiments for marine iron-oxidizing bacteria (FeOB) such as the Zetaproteobacteria (e.g., Mariprofundus ferrooxydans), however, showed limited growth within the top two meters of sediment, to be further investigated during shore-based research.
+Enrichment experiments for marine iron-oxidizing bacteria (FeOB) such as the Zetaproteobacteria (e.g., Mariprofundus ferrooxydans), however, showed limited growth within the uppermost 2 m of sediment, to be further investigated during shore-based research.

-Fluorescent microspheres were used to check for contamination in cores taken with HPCS, and perfluromethylcyclohexane (PFC) was used as a tracer for contamination in all cores.
+Fluorescent microspheres were used to check for contamination in cores taken with the HPCS, and perfluromethylcyclohexane (PFC) was used as a tracer for contamination in all cores.
 Fluorescent microspheres were not detected in most of the core samples from Site C0014, even within exterior parts of the core.
 High numbers of microspheres were detected in pumice layers, however, such as those sampled at 6.67 mbsf in Hole C0014D and 7.84 mbsf in Hole C0014G.
+Relatively high PFC tracer concentrations were also found at 40.6 and 43.8 mbsf in Hole C0014B, at 6.67 mbsf in Hole C0014D, and at 55.7 mbsf in Hole C0014G.
 Contamination by drilling fluids and/or by core disturbance would be difficult to avoid for such layers because of their high porosity and heavy fragmentation.
 Because such samples are important for hydrogeological controls on formation of subseafloor microbial communities, such samples need to be studied carefully in future research.

-We spent only 10 h at Site C0015.
-Three holes were drilled there, to a maximum depth of only 9.4 mbsf, but only two recovered core (Fig. F12).
+We spent only 9 h at Site C0015.
+Three holes were drilled (see Fig. F2 in Expedition 331 Scientists, 2011c), to a maximum depth of only 9.5 mbsf, but only two recovered core (Fig. F12).